airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 6. Click **Save connection**.

 #### Destination stream name
-Destination stream names allow you to define the table name in the destination.
+The destination stream name allows you to define the table name in the destination.

 To configure the destination stream name:
 1. In the **Activate the streams you want to sync** table, click the **Stream name gear** icon in the table header.